sethherr/soulheart/README.md

 - **Pagination**
   <br>For infinite scrolling of results - wow!
 - **Categories**
-  <br>Match results for specified categories, or not - your choice.
+  <br>Match results for specified categories, or not.
+Your choice.
 - **Prioritization**
   <br>Return results sorted by priority (not just alphabetically).
 - **Arbitrary return objects**